GWhisk/kms/README.md

 `kms 12:00 {exec javac -jar fbposter.java last_message.txt}` , you enter into the terminal.

 You drive out to the nearby pharmacy and purchase the tools, along with a bottle of vodka.
-It's a bit pricey, but you have to live life to your fullest right?
+It's a bit pricey, but you have to live life to the fullest right?

 The lab is still empty.
 You begin chugging down the vodka, hoping to feel that buzz and warmth.
 Instead you puke.
-Questions of doubt begin to raise through your mind, but it's too late, the alcohol has reached your mind and washed it of uncertainty.
+Questions of doubt begin to race through your mind, but it's too late, the alcohol has reached your mind and washed it of uncertainty.

 The numbing cream was a good choice.
 It makes the cutting less painful.
 You rub it on your wrists and can immediately feel the effects.
 The razors are a bit old fashioned, but it's not like the pharmacy was selling knives.
 Remember: across the line for punishment, along it for release.